lubietruskawki1/Market-Basket-Analysis/README.md

 # Market Basket Analysis
 Big data mining and processing of transactional data by performing a Market Basket Analysis.

+#### Presentation

+Our presentation about the project can be found at the following link: https://docs.google.com/presentation/d/1bF9S0L8PRmaVZEw_3oMlOts09VcHm8tGupUAj_h6FxE/edit?usp=sharing.

 ## Set up

 #### First time